replicatedhq/help-center/content/docs/kubernetes/getting-started/overview.md

 Compared to other schedulers supported by Replicated, Kubernetes offers:

-* Native Kubernetes experience, including the ability to ship and reuse existing Kubernetes specs
+* Native Kubernetes experience, including the ability to deliver and reuse existing Kubernetes specs
 * Automatic provisioning of a Kubernetes cluster on any supported operating system
 * Standard Kubernetes functionality including cluster-wide DNS resolution and load balancing